Divorce Lawyer Fairfax, VA

 Planning Before Marriage

 A prenuptial agreement, commonly known as a prenup, is a contract entered into by a couple before they get married.
 This document typically outlines how assets will be divided in the event of a divorce or death.
-It’s especially crucial for those entering a marriage with significant assets, children from previous relationships, or business ownerships.
+It’s especially crucial for those entering a marriage with significant assets, children from previous relationships, or business ownership.

 Key Elements Of A Prenup